raspberrypilearning/chameleon-lights/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-A CoderDojo ninja has written some code to check if the humidity is **less than 50%**.
+A creator has written some code to check if the humidity is **less than 50%**.
 They can't remember which symbol they should use for **less than**.

 Which symbol should they use?